Siddesh3108/Mental-Health-Awareness-Website/README.md

 npm start
 ```

-This is locallly hosted platform.
+This is locally hosted platform.

 If credentials are not provided by the browser, the page will prompt for them.